 Our circadian rhythm is controlled by the hypothalamus, and is also controlled by lightness and dark.
 As the sky and our surroundings grow dark, the eyes signal the hypothalamus that it’s time to feel tired.

 Our brain signals the release of melatonin, the chemical which causes the body to feel drowsy.
-When our eyes are flooded with sunlight, melatonin levels drop and cortisol increases to give us energy and alertness for the day.
+When morning sunlight floods our eyes, melatonin levels drop and cortisol increases to give us energy and alertness for the day.

 Before we invented electricity, we followed our circadian rhythms intuitively.
 With no light to see, we used to go to sleep when it got dark, and arise naturally with the sun.

-Humans slept for an average of 10 hours a day – as opposed to the average of 6-7 hours sleep (if we’re lucky) prevalent in modern culture.
+Humans slept for an average of 10 hours a day.
+This is opposed to the average of 6-7 hours sleep (if we’re lucky) in modern culture.

 Now, think about your house at night time.
 All the lights are on, the TV is probably blaring too, and you’re on your iPad.